Decision guide

 Is an AI SEO tool enough on its own?

 For a brand-new site with no risk and a tiny budget, an autopilot tool can seed pages.
-But unreviewed volume is exactly what Google's 2026 scaled-content policy targets, so without a human gate you're trading short-term output for medium-term risk.
+But unchecked volume is exactly what Google's 2026 scaled-content policy targets, so without an automated quality gate and control over what publishes, you're trading short-term output for medium-term risk.

 How should I compare options fairly?